HewlettPackard/oneview-sdk-ruby/README.md

 config = OneviewSDK::Config.load("full_file_path.json")
 client = OneviewSDK::Client.new(config)
 ```

+:warning: **Check the file permissions because the password is stored in cleartext.**

 ### Custom Logging
 The default logger is a standard logger to STDOUT, but if you want to specify your own, you can.
 However, your logger must implement the following methods: